Sara Woods, President and CEO

-Sara L. Woods, Esq. is privileged to serve as the Executive Director of Philadelphia Futures.
+Sara L. Woods, Esq. is privileged to serve as the President and CEO of Philadelphia Futures.
 She holds a Bachelor of Arts degree from Penn State University, and a Juris Doctor and a Masters of Public Administration from Villanova University.
 She is also an adjunct professor at Villanova University School of Law where she teaches a Public Interest Lawyering course.
 Sara previously served as Executive Director of Philadelphia VIP, a nonprofit that recruits, trains, and supports lawyers who volunteer to help low-income Philadelphians tackle critical legal problems.
 Sara also worked as the Director of Public Interest Careers and Pro Bono Programs at Villanova University School of Law.
 Sara serves as Vice President of the Board of Directors of Access Matters, which works to equalize access to sexual and reproductive health care for teens and adults in need, and on the advisory board of the Crime Victims Law Project.
 Her favorite college course was Women’s Studies 001 as it changed her college and career trajectory, and she is grateful to Professor Donna Hughes for that experience.

 Naima Campbell, Executive and Development Assistant

 215.790.1666, Ext.
 424

 Naima Campbell came to Philadelphia Futures through its merger with White-Williams Scholars in July 2011.
 For ten years, she brokered opportunities for high school girls through the Charles Ellis Trust for Girls and recently took on the role as Executive and Development Assistant.
 Naima holds a Bachelor of Science degree in Fashion Merchandising from Philadelphia University.
 Her favorite college course was Ideas and Images, which provided many visits to the Philadelphia Museum of Art.